 You fail a mission if you kill a hostage/civilian or if your team is wiped out.
 Although in single player, if you die then you immediately fail.
 SWAT 4 has distinct gameplay elements thanks to its quantity of tools and gadgets.
 It is also one of the best multiplayer shooters for trolling, as utter hilarity can arise from playing this game with others.

 Tom Clancy’s Rainbow Six 3 Gold is next on our list.
-While it shares similarities with the SWAT franchise (which is actually older), in Rainbow Six you play as an international counter-terrorism unit, rather than a local police force.
+While it shares similarities with the SWAT franchise, in Rainbow Six you play as an international counter-terrorism unit, rather than a local police force.
 The missions are bigger, the gameplay encompasses much more and is more complex.

 But the list of benefits for Rainbow Six 3 is much bigger and truly staggering.